jschhie/Airline-Reservation-System/README.md

 ## Program Usage
-The current implementation offers users the following choices: (0) Exiting and saving the program, (1) Adding a passenger, and (2) Looking up reservation details.
+The current implementation offers users the following choices: (0) Exiting and saving the program, (1) Adding a passenger, and (2) Looking up reservation details, and (3) Cancelling a reservation.

 #### Choice 0.
 Exiting the Program